autonity/docs.autonity.org/concepts/ofd/index.md

 #### Activity proof

-An _activity proof_ is a BLS signature aggregation of committee member _precommit_ votes submitted for a block during a Tendermint consensus voting round.
-The _block proposer_ includes an _activity proof_ in the block header and it is validated by the other committee members as part of block validation.
+An _activity proof_ is a BLS signature aggregation of committee member _precommit_ votes submitted for a block during a consensus round.
+The _block proposer_ includes an _activity proof_ in the block header, which is then validated by the other committee members as part of block validation.

 Each block header $h$ contains a historical record of committee activity at block height $h - \Delta$.
 This information is used for activity signalling.

 #### Delta $\Delta$

-The _delta_ $\Delta$ is the number of blocks that a _block proposer_ waits for before generating an _activity proof_.

-The $\Delta$ allows for the p2p network's [_GST + Delta_](/concepts/system-model/#networking) latency assumption for timely consensus gossiping.
+The _delta_ $\Delta$ is the number of blocks that a _block proposer_ waits for before generating the _activity proof_ for a consensus instance.
+It allows for the p2p network's [_GST + Delta_](/concepts/system-model/#networking) latency assumption for timely consensus gossiping.

 If the _activity proof_ is empty past the first $\Delta$ block of the epoch, then this is an _omission fault_ (_offence_) and the _block proposer_ is subject to penalty.
 The $\Delta$ period is set as a protocol configuration parameter.

-The delta size is set by default in the OFD [protocol configuration](/concepts/ofd/#omission-accountability-protocol-configuration) at genesis.
+The initial delta value is set by default in the OFD [protocol configuration](/concepts/ofd/#omission-accountability-protocol-configuration) at genesis.
 It can be changed post-genesis by governance [`setDelta()`](/reference/api/aut/op-prot/#setdelta-omission-accountability-contract).

 #### Lookback window